 Degrees and Licenses

 Forensic criminology is a multidisciplinary degree.
-Criminologist must have clean criminal record, reputable work experience and necessary degrees and skills.
+Criminologist must have a clean criminal record, reputable work experience, and necessary degrees and skills.

 Steps to Become a Forensic Psychologist

-- Obtaining bachelor’s degree in psychology from a fully accredited college or university
+- Obtaining a bachelor’s degree in psychology from a fully accredited college or university

-- Obtaining master’s degree in forensic psychology if necessary
+- Obtaining a master’s degree in forensic psychology if necessary

 - Obtaining state license